jeremygoldman/DownCloud/README.md

 # Soundcloud-Like-DL

-Python script using Selenium, FSWatch, &amp; IFTTT to download a track and its album art whenever I like a new track on SoundCloud
+Python script using Selenium, fswatch, &amp; IFTTT to download a track and its album art whenever I like a new track on SoundCloud

 **Uses [this IFTTT recipe](https://goo.gl/556rKd) to monitor SoundCloud likes.
 If a new track is liked, the track's title and URL will be appended to the end of the file.**